bogdasari4/MyOpenMuWeb/README.md

 MyOpenMuWeb is an open source content management system (CMS) for the [MUnique/OpenMU](https://github.com/MUnique/OpenMU) server based on PostgreSQL.
 ## Current status of the project
 > This project is currently **under development**.
-You can try the current state using the available git image. Для получения дополнительной информации посетите канал [MyOpenMuWeb в Telegram](https://t.me/myopenmuweb)
+You can try the current state using the available git image.
+For more information, visit the [MyOpenMuWeb Telegram channel](https://t.me/myopenmuweb)

 What is ready for today:
 - [ ] Site pages